b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 sco(s)
 ```

 I'm not going to explain the code above since for reference you can always check @sec:statistics_intro_distributions_package.
 Still, under those assumptions roughly 0.23 or 23% of beer bottles contain more than 500 [mL] of fluid.
-In other words the probability that a random beer bottle contains >500 [mL] of fluid is 0.23 or 23%.
+In other words under these assumptions the probability that a random beer bottle contains >500 [mL] of fluid is 0.23 or 23%.

 There are 2 problems with that solution.